ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

 Even though our first DISF and GDISF results looked OK we can see now that they weren't long enough for $q = 10$.
-Proper convergence testing is a must for these scattering related calculations.
+Proper convergence testing is a must for these scattering-related calculations.
 Compare the differences for the other values of $q$ and have a look at how this affected the `s(q,w)` results.
 We will assume that the `*_long.mda` results are converged and continue with the rest of the